Run Python Scripts

 - Can return an empty string

-Use Python Script
+Use a Python Script

 - Open "Global Shortcuts"